 Pass out a bunch of holiday carols and sing them together.
 Allow singers to improvise.
 I have several free downloads on my website (Jingle Bells, Joy to the World, Deck the Halls, We Wish You A Merry Christmas, Oh Hanukkah, Dreidel).
 Since we are not rehearsing for a performance, it’s a great opportunity for students to share the holiday spirit while using singing as their means for connection.

 4. Hand out a post concert self-assessment

 Without playing a recording of the concert, the students will learn to focus their attention on their individual contribution to the performance as well as the collective efforts of the group.
-A post concert self-assessment doesn’t necessarily need to be graded in order to be effectively used; in fact, it could be used as a starting point for a group discussion.
+You don’t necessarily need to grade a post concert in order for it to be an effective tool; in fact, you could use it as a starting point for a group discussion.
 A post concert self-assessment, like the one I have linked here, is a way for students to evaluate specific, tangible aspects of the concert.
 When students process exactly what was expected of them (individually and collectively), they will gain awareness that could lead to improvement at future concert performances.

 5. Facilitate a group discussion about the concert

 If your group just performed their concert, this is a great opportunity to have a discussion about their experience.
 The most important aspect of a group discussion is that we serve as effective facilitators.
 I would suggest first discussing the “wins” of the concert, followed by what could’ve been better, and concluding with suggestions for future concerts.
 Each area of discussion includes anything from preparation, repertoire choice, logistics, audience perception, etc. Another great idea is to pose a few questions first as a 5-minute written activity.
 This will give all students the chance to cull together their thoughts before speaking.